ttvkenvin/College-Train/README.md

 * Cover 3: a zone defense that will stop big passing plays, but may allow short gains underneath.

 Establish your own college football dynasty today!

+# If you have any questions, please feel free to contact us at: wtvfjak124@gmail.com